- About Us

 Austin One Village Project

 The year-long One Village Project is a youth-led community service and leadership program that unites local, refugee, and immigrant youth to create a diverse “Village” of youth leaders who are committed to supporting each other, serving communities in need, and growing as youth leaders.
-The One Village Project consists of 4 main components: community service days, youth leadership training, camping retreats and youth talking/support circles.
+The One Village Project consists of 5 main components: community service days, youth leadership training, camping retreats, youth talking/support circles, and youth mural project.

 The One Village Project begins each year in September upon completion of the Global Youth Peace Summit, a week-long experience where 70+ youth representing over 25 different countries, come together to learn how they can positively impact their homes, their peers, their community, their environment, their world and themselves.
 The youth exit the Summit as a united “village” of youth leaders eager to put their compassion into action by serving those in need.
 The One Village Project is open to both youth who attend the Summit as well as youth who are new to Amala youth programs.